EDU8332 Introduction to Counselling in Educational Contexts

 - critically discuss the roles of counselling practitioners in education contexts (Assignment 2)

-- apply case analysis principles to case simulations across the developmental range relevant to education contexts (Assignment 1 & 2)
+- apply case analysis principles to case simulations across the developmental range relevant to education contexts (Assignments 1 and 2)

-- demonstrate an awareness of and capacity to apply counselling micro-skills as a response to a variety of case simulations (Assignment 1&2)
+- demonstrate an awareness of and capacity to apply counselling micro-skills as a response to a variety of case simulations (Assignments 1 and 2)

-- demonstrate effective use of ICT in their academic work, competence in and appropriate use of language and literacy, including spelling, grammar, punctuations and bibliographic referencing and demonstrate competence in and appropriate use of academic and information literacy skills.
-(Assignment 1&2)
+- demonstrate effective use of ICT in their academic work, competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing and demonstrate competence in and appropriate use of academic and information literacy skills (Assignments 1 and 2).

 |1.||Introduction to counselling||15.00|